-If you were a typical kid in the seventies, you watched a lot of Sesame Street and The Electric Company.
+Kid in the seventies grew up watching Sesame Street and The Electric Company.
 These two children’s programs taught us how to spell and read using humorous sketches, cartoons, fuzzy puppets, and catchy songs.

-I spent many afterschool hours in front of the TV watching Big Bird, Grover, Cookie Monster, and Bert & Ernie on Sesame Street.
-After that, The Electric Company’s stars, Bill Cosby, Morgan Freeman, and Rita Moreno, taught me about reading while making me laugh.
-These many years later, I still remember (and sometimes can sing along to) my favorite clips.
+This generation of students spent many afterschool hours in front of the TV watching Big Bird, Grover, Cookie Monster, and Bert & Ernie on Sesame Street.
+Additionally, The Electric Company’s stars, Bill Cosby, Morgan Freeman, and Rita Moreno, taught about reading while making kids laugh.
+Many years later, students of the seventies can still remember, and sometimes sing along, to favorite clips.

 The Director and the Musketeer This hilarious clip teaches kids the meaning of the word all.
 Rita Moreno, Bill Cosby, and Morgan Freeman camp it up.